Our leadership team

 Olivia Marks-Woldman OBE, Chief Executive Officer

-I joined the Holocaust Memorial Day Trust (HMDT) as Chief Executive in February 2012.
-I have overseen the growth of Holocaust Memorial Day (HMD) around the country and a hugely increased media presence.
+Olivia joined the Holocaust Memorial Day Trust (HMDT) as Chief Executive Officer in February 2012.
+She has overseen the growth of Holocaust Memorial Day (HMD) around the country and a hugely increased media presence.

-I believe passionately that everyone, regardless of age or background, should know about the Holocaust, Nazi Persecution of other groups and more recent genocides, and should set aside time to remember all those who suffered.
-I feel privileged to be working for an organisation that enables people to do this, that encourages people to consider their own responsibilities, and that puts the life stories of those who were murdered and those who survived at the centre of commemorations.
+Olivia believes passionately that everyone, regardless of age or background, should know about the Holocaust, Nazi Persecution of other groups and more recent genocides, and should set aside time to remember all those who suffered.
+She feel privileged to be working for an organisation that enables people to do this, that encourages people to consider their own responsibilities, and that puts the life stories of those who were murdered and those who survived at the centre of commemorations.

-Before joining HMDT, I worked in a number of other charities, mainly in roles that involved political lobbying, policy development and stakeholder engagement.
-I am also a trustee of the children’s disability charity, Kids.
+Before joining HMDT, Olivia worked in a number of other charities, mainly in roles that involved political lobbying, policy development and stakeholder engagement.
+Olivia is also a trustee of the children’s disability charity, Kids.

 Paul Lopez-Salzedo, Chief Operating Officer

-Paul is a keen repairer and regularly volunteers at his local repair cafes.
+Paul is a keen environmentalist and active repairer, regularly volunteering at his local repair cafe’s.

 Trustees